schuler-experiments/solution1/README.md

 ### Complete Class Inheritance Hierarchy

-The system consists of 21 classes organized in a carefully designed inheritance hierarchy. **Critical Note**: Unlike the traditional flat inheritance model, this system uses deep inheritance chains where features accumulate as you move down the hierarchy.
+The system consists of 21 classes organized in a carefully designed inheritance hierarchy. **Critical Note**: This system uses deep inheritance chains where features accumulate as you move down the hierarchy.

 ```
 TTaskManager (taskmanager.pas) - Base: 899 LOC